bezark/Latency-Experiment/README.md

 # Latency Experiment

-This is an experiment.

-FPS is the genre and
-FPS as national security

-Single player becasue it feels a LOT less rational to create a single player maxed out game.

-moon cat

----

 # Decided
 - it's single player FPS which disrupts Frames per second
 - Building it in Godot